 One of the inevitable consequences of reducing traffic is that emissions in the area also reduce.
-Congestion charging has been shown to produce greenhouse gas reductions of 15-20%.27 In Stockholm, citywide CO2 emissions have reduced by 2.7% due to the decline in traffic, and there has been a 10-14% reduction in harmful emissions within the cordon.28 In London's wider low emissions charging zone, on average there were around 47,000 fewer older, more polluting vehicles seen each day in the zone compared to the two weeks before the expanded scheme was introduced November 2021, a reduction of 37%.29 There were also 11,000 fewer vehicles driving at all, each day.
-As a result of these changes, Transport for London estimates there will be a 5% reduction in carbon dioxide emissions from cars and vans in the newly expanded zone in its first year.
-This is on top of the 6% reduction in CO2 emissions in the central London area since 2019.30
+Congestion charging has been shown to produce greenhouse gas reductions of 15-20%.26 In Stockholm, citywide CO2 emissions have reduced by 2.7% due to the decline in traffic, and there has been

+- a reduction of 37%.28

+There were also 11.000 fewer vehicles driving at all, each day.
+As a result of these changes, Transport for London estimates there will be a 5% reduction in CO2 emissions from cars and vans in the newly expanded zone in its first year.
+This is on top of the 6% reduction in CO2 emissions in the central London area since 2019.29